openspores/dnsbl_gen_magpie/README.md

 This repo runs **[PigeonSec's](https://github.com/pigeonsec)** amazing tool **[Magpie](https://github.com/pigeonsec/magpie)** to generate DNS blocklists.

-Magpie

-High-performance blocklist aggregator with smart filtering and DNS validation
+Quoting from their GitHub;

-Magpie is a high-performance blocklist aggregator that fetches, validates, and combines domain blocklists from multiple sources.
-Built in pure Go with a beautiful terminal UI powered by Bubble Tea, it's optimized for speed, reliability, and user experience.
+"Magpie is a high-performance blocklist aggregator that fetches, validates, and combines domain blocklists from multiple sources.
+Built in pure Go with a beautiful terminal UI powered by Bubble Tea, it's optimized for speed, reliability, and user experience."

 Key Features: